 If you have internet, cable, phone — landline or cellphone — or any combination of the three, you likely have them bundled through one provider.
 Contact this service provider with your new address to see if it offers service in that area and its pricing.
 If so, you can schedule to have the service transferred.

 If there’s no service available through your current cable, phone, and internet provider, schedule to have that service disconnected, then search online to find the providers that service your new address to set up a new account and connection date.

 Like many Americans, you likely have relationships with various financial institutions, and they’ll all need your new address.
 Some important financial institutions to contact are as follows.

 Credit card companies use your address for security purposes.
 So, if you order something online and the shipping address doesn’t match the billing address on the credit card company’s record, the credit card company may decline the purchase.

-Spare yourself the headache and contact them to with your updated address.
+Spare yourself the headache and contact them with your updated address.

 Banks, Credit Unions, and Brokerages

 Banks, credit unions, and brokerages need to know where to send your financial statements, so they’ll need your new address.
-Also, your bank controls your debit card, and similar to a credit card, it uses your address for security purposes.
+Also, your bank controls your debit card, which uses your address for security purposes like a credit card.
 Updating this address will prevent embarrassing declines.

 You will also want to contact any lenders, such as student loan servicers, personal loan issues, and auto loan servicers, to alert them of your new address.
 Giving them your latest contact information will ensure your statements make it to your new home.

-There’s a range of online services you’ll need to update with your new home address.
+You’ll need to update a range of online services with your new home address.
 Here are some of the more important ones.

 If you do a lot of shopping online through Amazon or eBay, you will want to log on to these sites and update your address.
 The last thing you want to do is order a new television for your home, only to have it shipped to your old address.